nervepoint/logonbox-authenticator/README.md

 ### Server Redirect

 If you are logging a user into a web application, you can create a request, and redirect the user to a URL on the credential server where they are prompted to authorize the request on their device.
-This elimates the need for you to create your own user interface and provides a modern, clean authentication flow.
+This eliminates the need for you to create your own user interface and provides a modern, clean authentication flow.

 When authentication completes, the server redirects back to your web application with an authentication response which you pass into the API for verification.